Chapter 19 – Erica's Gift

 "Singing," she said as loudly as she could.

 He laughed as a person might laugh at a child who said something cute.
 He turned to General Pearl.
 "She is like Eljay, most certainly," he told her and took the seat next to Erica.
 He faced her.
 "I am told Eljay never was forthcoming with information.
 It seemed she had no private life, no friends, nothing but her work.
 She never put personal information on the network.
 She was like a ghost.
-The speech your cousin just read explained nicely why that could be.
+The speech your cousin just read could explain why.
 I found it interesting."

 Erica wondered how he knew what Eljay would be like.
 It had to be Pearl who told him.

-"Lady Kinsley, the varied interests of Eljay were a topic of discussion at our house on many nights," Alexia Powell told her.
+"Lady Kinsley, the varied interests of Eljay were a topic of discussion at our house on many nights," Alexia Powell told her, as if she had read Erica's thoughts.
 Her eyes rose briefly to someone behind Erica as she spoke.
 "These poor fools tried to deduce who she was by analyzing her various occupations, knowledge, interests.
 It is amusing to think how far off they were."

 "Who did-" Erica tried to ask but she felt a heavy hand on her shoulder.
 She looked back to see who it was, Levitus.

 "Commander, I have to respectfully request you stop Claimant Kinsley from speaking.
-Her vocal cords were damaged today and she should be quiet until they heal."
+Her vocal cords were damaged today.
+I can tell from listening to her that she needs to be quiet so they can heal."

-"Ashton, you still have to be brought up to date on the day's events," General Lufkin said at the commander's side.
+"Ashton, you still have to be briefed on the day's events," General Lufkin said.
+He stood at the Commander's side with Pearl.
 He looked down at Pearl with a superior nose in the air.
-"The BMC prisoner she interviewed attacked her," he explained with a smirking tone.
+"The BMC prisoner Lady Kinsley interviewed attacked her," he explained with a smirking tone.
 "He choked her.
 Apparently our esteemed Jesse Kennedy never considered this possibility and everything was nearly lost.
-Lady Kinsley, excuse me, Eljay, feared the prisoner enough to have Major McAllister wait outside the cell.
+Lady Kinsley, excuse me, Eljay, had the sense to fear the prisoner enough she had Major McAllister wait outside the cell.
 The Major was able to stop him from killing her but not from hurting her."

 Powell thought about this for a moment then looked at Erica.
 "Singing?"